4 Installation Guide

 sudo systemctl reset-failed blitz

-6.11 Setting Up the Proxy
+4.3.11 Setting Up the Proxy (Nginx)

 cd /etc/nginx/sites-enabled

-- Create a file by using
+- Create a new site config file

 server {

-server_name YOURWEBSITE;
+server_name app.staple.science;

 error_log /var/www/html/YOURFOLDER/logs/web-server.log;